ValeP314/pp5-tangled-treasure/README.md

   * Stripe was installed and payments were checked printing "intent" to prove that the form was submitted.
   * I noticed when checking out that the email address for the confirmation email didn't come up on the checkout_success page.
 I checked the code and noticed that there was an interruption of the line occourred authomatically through the editor, set to authomatically format pasted content.
 The issue was easily rectified; another order was submitted and the email address appeared on screen.
   * The order page was accessed from the admin page, and I made changes to multiple order to make sure that the total and the delivery charges would update correctly.
 Every attempt was successful.
+  * The checkout_page was updated to reflect order details, and it worked well.
+Some prices displayed in dollars instead of euros, so I substituted the dollar symbol with the euro symbol.
+  * The checkout_success page was tested on different size devices and was fully responsive.
 * Opening an item:
   *